 By itself, spotting or brown discharge during the luteal phase doesn’t have any conclusive meaning.
 It can happen when progesterone levels are too low, but it can also happen when progesterone levels are perfectly normal.
 It can happen when you are pregnant, and it can also happen when you’re not.

-Spotting can also occur in very early pregnancy, before the missed period.
 One study found that early pregnancy spotting occurred for nine percent of women, around the time of their expected period.
 This spotting was usually not heavy enough to be confused with a period.
 It also tended not to occur on the day of implantation.